Shafiul23/ShafsRepairShop/README.md

 https://www.youtube.com/watch?v=CvCiNeLnZ00&list=PL0Zuz27SZ-6P4dQUsoDatjEGpmBpcOW8V&index=14

 Gray is able to communicate intermediate - difficult concepts within software engineering in a clear and concise manner.
 I highly recommend his channel for engineers who are looking to improve or brush up on their skills.

+### Potential improvements

+If I were to revisit this project and invest some more time into it, I would implement testing for both the backend and the front end.
+Additionally, I could allow for drafts to be saved when creating a new note.